awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

 + Use `aws:SourceAccount` to configure conditions for other accounts for publishing and subscribing to topics\.
 + Use `aws:SourceOwner` to allow publishing requests from another AWS service\.
 Use the above example to specify ownership of the other service's resource and of the Amazon SNS topic\.

-## Allow accounts in an AWS organization to publish to a topic in a different account<a name="sns-allow-organization-to-publish-to-topic-in-another-account"></a>
+## Allow accounts in an organization in AWS Organizations to publish to a topic in a different account<a name="sns-allow-organization-to-publish-to-topic-in-another-account"></a>

 The AWS Organizations service helps you to centrally manage billing, control access and security, and share resources across your AWS accounts\.

 You can find your organization ID in the [ Organizations console](https://console.aws.amazon.com/organizations/)\.
-For more information, see [ Viewing details of an organization from the master account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html#orgs_view_org)\.
+For more information, see [ Viewing details of an organization from the management account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html#orgs_view_org)\.

 In this example, any AWS account in organization `myOrgId` can publish to Amazon SNS topic `MyTopic` in account `444455556666`\.
 The policy checks the organization ID value using the `aws:PrincipalOrgID` global condition key\.